When You Need A Reminder of Who You Are

-Oh my sweet friend, I get it.
+Oh, my sweet friend, I get it.
 I really do.
 There are days when we just drag ourselves through because we have no choice.
-If I had a magic remote there are days when I would hit the fast-forward button so I could get to the next scene where hopefully, I’d be feeling all mushy and confident in my identity as a Jesus girl.
+If I had a magic remote, there are days when I would hit the fast-forward button.
+I would rush to the next scene where hopefully, I’d be feeling all mushy and confident in my identity as a Jesus-girl.

 Oh dear, I’ve lost you haven’t I?
 Don’t write me off just yet.
 Ephesians is one of those books that we don’t reach for so easily because Paul can be a little, well, Paul-esque.

 I had never before realized how much this book applied to my life.
-Sure, I know about the armor of God (I mean who hasn’t read Ephesians chapter 6) but Sarah was so good at pulling out the little details and making it personal.
+Sure, I know about the armor of God (I mean who hasn’t read Ephesians chapter 6) but Sarah was fantastic at pulling out the little details and making it personal.

-My favorite imagery is on day two of the study where Sarah puts Paul in a suit as the executor of God’s will.
-Needless to say, this study shows us through Holy Spirit inspired words that you and I are worthy of the calling … whether we choose to believe it or not.
+My favorite imagery is on day two of the study.
+Sarah puts Paul in a suit as the executor of God’s will.
+Needless to say, this study shows us through the Holy Spirit inspired words that you and I are worthy of the calling … whether we choose to believe it or not.